logo

 Abigail Davis Stephens was born on May 8, 1777 which was after her father’s death.
 She was born in Keene, Cheshire County, New Hampshire.
 She was the daughter of Captain Isaac Davis and his second wife, Elizabeth Powers Davis Griswold.

-She married Robert Stephens (Stevens) on October 9, 1794.
-Robert was born March 5, 1773 in Massachusetts.
+When she was 17, she married Robert Stephens (Stevens) on October 9, 1794.
+Robert was born the same year as the Boston Tea Party on March 5, 1773 in Massachusetts.
 His parents were Thomas and Prudence Stephens.

 In 1814 the Stephens family was living in Onondaga County, New York.